Novartis argues for Glivec patent at India's top court

-NEW DELHI (Reuters) - Swiss drugmaker Novartis told India’s top court it had demonstrated the improved efficacy of its cancer drug Glivec as the final hearing began on Tuesday of a patent case that could change the rules for the country’s healthcare sector.
+NEW DELHI, Sept 11 (Reuters) - Swiss drugmaker Novartis told India’s top court it had demonstrated the improved efficacy of its cancer drug Glivec as the final hearing began on Tuesday of a patent case that could change the rules for the country’s healthcare sector.

-A patent would recognize Novartis’ property rights, in a blow to generic drugmakers who supply medicines to 1.2 billion Indians and to poorer nations across the world, although generic forms of Glivec launched before 2005 would stay on the market.
+The case is seen as setting a precedent for India’s predominantly generic drug market and could potentially alter its role as the supplier of cheap medicines to the world.

 “We are giving something new to the patients,” Gopal Subramanium, a lawyer for Novartis, told the Supreme Court as he argued for patent protection for Glivec - used to treat chronic myeloid leukaemia and some gastrointestinal cancers.